dwillis/building-with-llms-umd/docs/week5-project.md

 * [Unparsable addresses from our week 4 project](#unparsable-addresses)
 * [The FEMA emergency declaration document](#fema-emergency-declarations)
 * [A recent document describing sanctions of Maryland attorneys](#sanctions-of-maryland-attorneys)
-* [A PDF scan of 1930 census data](#1930-census-data) that is notoriously challenging to extract data from
+* [A PDF scan of a 1930 census page](#census-data-from-1930) that is notoriously challenging to extract data from
   * Note: this file describes African Americans using terminology commonly used in 1930.
 If you feel awkward dealing with this file or data, you are free to skip it.

 ## Json object returned data extraction